 A firm, flat midsection is associated with youth and good health in both men and women.
-Unfortunately, people of all ages who have improved their health by losing a significant amount of weight often end up with lax, hanging skin and areas of persistent fat.
+Unfortunately, people of all ages who have improved their health by losing a significant amount of weight often end up with lax, hanging skin, and areas of persistent fat.
 Women who have returned to their original weight after one or more pregnancies are often frustrated by a tummy bulge and stretched abdominal skin.
 In most cases, no amount of dieting and exercise will resolve these concerns.

 Who is a candidate for a tummy tuck?

-- Tightening loose, sagging abdominal skin
+Tightening loose, sagging abdominal skin

-- Repairing stretched or separated abdominal muscles
+Repairing stretched or separated abdominal muscles

-- Reducing stretchmarks above the navel
+Reducing stretchmarks above the navel

-- Reshaping a misshapen navel
+Reshaping a misshapen navel

 Because our surgeons are actively involved in the improvement and development of surgical techniques, they are able to offer the latest evidence-based approaches to abdominoplasty.
 Each of the following basic techniques is personalized to the patient’s unique anatomy and personal goals:

-- Traditional tummy tuck is appropriate for the majority of patients because it tightens loose skin, repairs abdominal muscles, and reshapes the belly button.
+Traditional tummy tuck is appropriate for the majority of patients because it tightens loose skin, repairs abdominal muscles, and reshapes the belly button.

-- Mini tummy tuck is best suited to patients who do not have a lot of excess skin or fat, and have good underlying muscle tone.
+Mini tummy tuck is best suited to patients who do not have a lot of excess skin or fat, and have good underlying muscle tone.

 Extended tummy tuck provides the same improvements as a traditional tummy tuck and reduces stretched, draping skin that hangs all the way around the abdomen.
 This technique is commonly used for patients after massive weight loss.

 Tummy Tuck Surgeons

-At UVA Plastic Surgery, our highly regarded surgeons offer expertise and personalized care for a rewarding patient experience.Meet Our Surgeons
+At UVA Plastic Surgery, our highly regarded surgeons offer expertise and personalized care for a rewarding patient experience.

 Our surgeons typically perform abdominoplasty as an outpatient procedure using general anesthetic.
 In most cases, a moderate-length, horizontal incision is placed low on the abdomen just above the pubic bone.
 A second incision encircles the inner navel (this incision is not part of the mini tummy tuck).
 Through the incisions, the surgeon separates the abdominal skin from the underlying tissue.
 Stretched and separated abdominal muscles are brought together and repaired if necessary.
 The outer skin is then smoothed down over the abdomen and excess is trimmed away.

 The surgeon may use “quilting sutures,” an advanced, progressive tension-suture technique, to secure the abdominal skin and tissues vertically from the top of the abdomen down to the horizontal incision in the lower abdomen.
-The navel is brought through its new location if necessary.
-For results that look natural, the navel incision is closed with an internal suture technique performed with meticulous attention to detail.
-The horizontal incision is then stitched closed with equal care and covered with surgical tape.
+The navel is brought through its new location, if necessary, and the horizontal incision is carefully stitched closed and covered with surgical tape.

-During surgery, drains may be inserted into the surgical area to prevent infection from a buildup of fluid and to provide optimal contouring results.
+During surgery, surgical drains may be inserted into the surgical area to prevent infection from a buildup of fluid and to provide optimal contouring results.
 The “quilting sutures” reduce the amount of time the drains need to be in place.

-What can I expect during recovery?
+What can I expect after a tummy tuck?

 While discomfort is normal after surgery, our surgeons use anatomic nerve blocks and advanced IV non-narcotic medications during surgery to minimize early postoperative pain.
 Initially, patients will be unable to stand completely upright; in spite of this limitation, it is very important to get up and walk around carefully to prevent blood clots from forming and help the healing process.
 While abdominoplasty recovery is a slow process, the vast majority of patients say the initial discomfort and limitations are well worth the improvements they gain.